Our Story & Founders

 Beginning in 2009, six young leaders came together to help FoodCorps take shape, each bringing their unique passion, expertise and organizational backing to the project:

 Crissie McMullan pioneered a model for our work when she founded Montana FoodCorps in 2006.
 An initiative of the Grow Montana Coalition and the National Center for Appropriate Technology, the program is now part of FoodCorps.
-Crissie now serves on the FoodCorps board.
+Crissie served on the FoodCorps board from 2010 - 2014.

 Cecily Upton worked to give young people a voice in the food and agriculture conversation as Director of Youth Programs at Slow Food USA.
-She facilitated school garden projects and initiated the program before joining the staff of FoodCorps as the VP of Programs.
+She facilitated school garden projects and initiated the program before joining the staff of FoodCorps as the Vice President of Programs.

 Ian Cheney helped start the Yale Sustainable Food Project and co-created the Peabody-winning documentary King Corn and the mobile garden project Truck Farm.
 Additional film projects include The Greening of Southie, The City Dark and The Search for General Tso.
 He contributed his unique skills to the FoodCorps team through his media company, Wicked Delicate.
 He served on the FoodCorps board from 2010 - 2013.

 Jerusha Klemperer created high-impact communication and action campaigns in her post as Associate Director of National Programs at Slow Food USA.
 Her strategy and social media work fueled their initiatives Time for Lunch, Dig In and Farmarazzi.
 She is now on FoodCorps staff as the Communications Director.